SafeWinter/d3-in-action3/README.md

 >
 >> **about the author**
 >
->**Elijah Meeks** is a co-founder and Chief Innovation Officer of Noteable, a startup focused on evolving how we analyze and communicate data.
+>**Elijah Meeks** is a co-founder and Chief Innovation Officer of `Noteable`, a startup focused on evolving how we analyze and communicate data.
 He is known for his pioneering work while at Stanford, where he was the technical lead for acclaimed works like ORBIS and Kindred Britain, as well as being Netflix's first Senior Data Visualization Engineer.
 >
 >**Anne-Marie Dufour** is a data visualization developer with a background in computation fluid dynamics and mechanical engineering.
 She loves breaking down complex subjects into digestible and applicable bits.